Sagarshivalingappaathani/Security-and-Authentication-using-google/README.md

 # Authentication Project

-## Overview
+## Unlock Secure Access

-This Node.js project demonstrates user authentication using Express.js, Passport.js, and MongoDB.
-It supports both local authentication (username/password) and Google OAuth2.0 for user login.
+Welcome to our Authentication Project, where security meets convenience!
+This Node.js masterpiece showcases cutting-edge user authentication using Express.js, Passport.js, and MongoDB.
+With support for both local authentication (username/password) and the seamless power of Google OAuth2.0, this project is your gateway to a secure and hassle-free login experience.

+### Features at a Glance

+- **Local Authentication:** Create and access your account with a traditional username and password.
+- **Google OAuth2.0:** Simplify your login experience by using your Google account.
+- **Session Management:** Your sessions are in good hands with Express-session.
+- **Data Storage:** MongoDB stores your user data reliably.
+- **Secrets Unleashed:** Share and explore secrets with confidence.

 ## Prerequisites